Xiandrios/SAOMenu/README.md

 # SAO HTML Menu

 This is me being bored and wanting to do something different.
-So I've decided to write a html menu that would consist of mimicing the sword art online menu.
+So I've decided to write a html menu that would consist of mimicking the sword art online menu.

 ![Screen Preview](https://raw.githubusercontent.com/Xiandrios/SAOMenu/master/Screen%20Preview.png "Screen Preview")